Prananjay04/Prananjay04/README.md

-- 👋 Hi, I’m Prananjay Kandekar
+- 👋 Hi, I’m Prananjay Kandekar.
+- I am currently pursuing B.E.degree in Information Technology.
 - 👀 I’m interested in Software Development and Android Application Development.
 - 🌱 I’m currently learning Data Structure and trying to contribute in open source.
 - 💞️ I’m looking to collaborate on open source projects to explore myself more.